gritzko/swarm-ron-docs/README.md

 ## Formal model

-RON formal model has four key components:
+Swarm RON formal model has four key components:

 1. an [op](op.md) is an atomic unit of data change
     * ops are context-independent; an op specifies precisely its place, time and value